Great Yarmouth: Major incident declared over suspected WW2 device

 Residents in the affected area are "strongly advised" to leave their homes as a precaution, the force said.

-The device was discovered by a contractor working on the third river crossing over the River Yare.
+The device - which police said was about about 2ft (0.6m) long and weighed about 250kg (551lb) - was discovered by a contractor working on the third river crossing over the River Yare.

-Bomb disposal teams arrived at the site on Tuesday and the emergency services scaled up their response late in the evening.
+Bomb disposal teams arrived at the site on Tuesday and the emergency services scaled up their response late in the evening after the "risk changed", police said.

+Supt Nathan Clark said: "We had military experts come in and examine the device and advised that the exclusion zone needed to extend... this therefore caused more disruption for more households and more roads needed to be closed."

 The army's Explosion Ordnance Device team remain at the scene and several road closures are in place.